gthiveux/sec-smtp/README.md

     mail.smtp.host=smtp.gmail.com
     mail.smtp.port=587

-You should replace these values with your **local SMTP server informaton**.
+You should replace these values with your **local SMTP server information**.

 ##Running and Testing the Adapter
 You can now run the Adapter by executing the generated jar in the chosen path :